-Shareholders are invited to attend the Meeting and are encouraged to vote in advance using the proxy form provided.
+Shareholders are invited to attend the Meeting and to exercise their votes.
 Shareholders may vote in advance using the form of proxy even if they plan to attend the Meeting.
-See the headings I am a Beneficial (Non-Registered) Shareholder.
-How do I Vote? on page 4 and I am a Registered Shareholder.
-How do I Vote? on page 4 for more details about voting.
+If a Shareholder is unable to attend in person, such Shareholder may still vote by proxy.
+Read the information contained in the following paragraphs for more details about voting.

-We are not using what is referred to as "Notice-and-Access" to send this Information Circular and the related materials to our Shareholders for this Meeting, nor are we sending these materials directly to non-objecting beneficial owners.
+Pason is not using what is referred to as "Notice-and-Access" to send this Information Circular and the related materials to our Shareholders for this Meeting, nor are we sending these materials directly to nonobjecting beneficial owners.

-Unless otherwise stated, information in this Information Circular is given as at March 18, 2019, and amounts are expressed in Canadian dollars.
+Unless otherwise stated, information in this Information Circular is given as at March 17, 2020, and amounts are expressed in Canadian dollars.